7 Magical Boutique Hotels in Cornwall You’ll Love

 Mevagissey Bay

 In the evenings, pop into the on-site bar for a local Cornish ale or cider.
 They go brilliantly with the sunset.
-On chilly nights, you can warm up in the lounge of the Mevagissey Bay Hotel, in front of the log-burning fire.
+On chilly nights, you can still warm up in the lounge of the Mevagissey Bay Hotel, in front of the log-burning fire — that hasn’t changed a bit.

 This location is perfect to enjoy the surrounding attractions.
-The picturesque Mevagissey Bay is just a short walk from the hotel.
+The picturesque Mevagissey harbour is a short walk from the hotel.
 And St Austell, the area’s largest town, is about 10km away.
 This little hotel makes a perfect base for a little exploration.

 ⇒ Read review on TripadvisorBook Now